-The total take for this reference drought period in Figure 5-8 is estimated to be 1,077 BSS.
-That number is then divided by the period when flow was below the take-initiation threshold (30 cfs), 37 months for the reference drought period.
-The resulting take for the BSS is 29.1 incidents per month below 30 cfs.
-The same method and logic used for the ABS results in a take factor of 34.9 incidents per month below 30 cfs.
-The difference in take factor between species is due to the difference in stipulated populations and the absence of an ABS population at Upper Barton Spring.
+The total take for this reference drought period in Figure 5-8 is estimated to be 1,077 Barton Springs salamanders.
+That number is then divided by the period when flow was below the take-initiation threshold (30 cfs), 37 months for the reference drought period (2 months in Circumstance B and 35 months in Circumstance C).
+The resulting take for the Barton Springs salamander is 29.1 incidents per month below 30 cfs.
+The same method and logic used for the Austin blind salamander results in a take factor of 34.9 incidents per month below 30 cfs.
+The difference in take factor between species is due to the difference in stipulated populations and the absence of an Austin blind salamander population at Upper Barton Spring.